grafana/agent/docs/flow/reference/config-blocks/logging.md

 Grafana Agent writes all logs to `stderr`.

-When running Grafana Agent as a systemd service, logs will also be sent to `journald`.
+When running Grafana Agent as a systemd service, logs written to `stderr` can be viewed through `journald`.

+When running Grafana Agent as a container, logs written to `stderr` can be viewed through `docker logs` or `kubectl logs`, depending on if Docker or Kubernetes was used for deploying the agent.

-When running Grafana Agent as a Windows service, logs are also written as event logs and can be viewed through the Event Viewer.
+When running Grafana Agent as a Windows service, logs are instead written as event logs and can be viewed through Event Viewer.

 In other cases, users must redirect `stderr` of the Grafana Agent process to a file for logs to persist on disk.